bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 **The paramaters that need to be set or changed are specified in the text below (and in the images), keep the rest of the parameters with their default values**

-** indicate the tool to use that you need to select from the left column
+** indicates the tool to use that you need to select from the left column

 ![tool](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_tools.png)